The Paddock Project

 Will I still be able to go into Paddock Garden without visiting the gallery?

-Of course.
-Paddock Garden will remain as a public space, open to everyone.
+Yes.
+Paddock Garden will remain a public space, open to everyone.
 Access to a small part of the garden will be restricted during the construction period.